Can juvederm migrate?

-The Juvederm migration is exactly what it sounds like.
-In rare cases, facial fillers such as juvederm may migrate to another site on the face a few days after the injection.
-This occurs when the filler moves before it has fully adhered to the facial tissue.
-Although filler migration is very rare, its likelihood increases when fillers are performed by an inexperienced or poorly qualified injector.
+Juvederm migration is a rare phenomenon that occurs when facial fillers such as juvederm move to another site on the face a few days after the injection.
+This happens when the filler has not fully adhered to the facial tissue.
+Although it is uncommon, the risk of filler migration increases when injections are performed by an inexperienced or unqualified practitioner.
+The popularity of facial fillers has led to a surge in the number of clinics offering cosmetic injectables.

 Michelle Deisch